CASSAVA ALERT: Bragar Eagel & Squire, P.C. is Investigating Cassava Sciences, Inc. on Behalf of Cassava Stockholders and Encourages Investors to Contact the Firm

-Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Cassava Sciences, Inc. (“Cassava” or the “Company”) (NASDAQ: SAVA) on behalf of Cassava stockholders.
+NEW YORK, April 22, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Cassava Sciences, Inc. (“Cassava” or the “Company”) ( SAVA) on behalf of Cassava stockholders.
 Our investigation concerns whether Cassava has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.